 As expected, due to our scaling of nitrogen, the nitrogen emission lines increase in strength.
 The peak equivalent width of [N II] λ6584 is nearly 40 times higher on the supersolar grids than the subsolar (Figure 5b, row f).
 We also see [O III] λ5007 decrease in strength with increasing metallicity (Figure 5b, row c).
-It should also be noted that ([O II] λ3727 + [O III] λλ4959,5007)/Hβ acts as a metallicity indicator ; however, since it does not give a unique solution (because at low metallicities the ratio increases with increasing metallicity and at high metallicities it decreases as the cooling by the IR lines becomes more efficient), it should be analyzed considering other line ratios(Nagao, Maiolino and Marconi, 2006, Raiter 2010).
+It should also be noted that ([O II] λ3727 + [O III] λλ4959,5007)/Hβ acts as a metallicity indicator ; however, since it does not give a unique solution because at low metallicities the ratio increases with increasing metallicity and at high metallicities it decreases as the cooling by the IR lines becomes more efficient.
+Thus, it should be analyzed considering additional metallicity indicating line ratios [?]
+(Nagao, Maiolino and Marconi, 2006, Raiter 2010).

-Notably, sulfur emission lines increase in strength with increasing metallicity, with [S III] λ6312 emitting twice as strongly in our high metallicity simulations (0.9 dex subsolar vs. 1.2 dex supersolar; Figure 5b, row e).
+Notably, sulfur emission lines increase in strength with increasing metallicity, with [S III] λ6312 emitting twice as strong in our high metallicity simulations (0.9 dex subsolar vs. 1.2 dex supersolar; Figure 5b, row e).
 As discussed in Garnett (1989) and later in Kewley and Dopita (2002), the [S II]/[S III] ratio is typically under-predicted by ionization models which produce realistic [O II]/[O III] ratios.
 Garnett suggests that this is due to the uncertainties in model stellar atmosphere fluxes or in the atomic data for sulfur.
 Given these explanations, we should understand the increase in emission of sulfur as a function of metallicity as a systematic error inherent to any ionization model predicting sulfur abundances.
+[I’M NOT SURE IF THIS ANALYSIS APPLIES TO OUR SIMS.
+FROM WHAT I GATHERED, DIFFERENCES IN THESE RATIOS ARE ONLY UNRELIABLE IF 4363 ISN’T OBSERVED AND SIMS ARE RAN TO DRAW CONCLUSIONS.
+IF IT HASN’T BEEN OBSERVED AND ATOMIC DATA / STELLAR ATMS ARE A CONCERN, THOSE HAVE PROBABLY BOTH CHANGED SUBSTANTIALLY IN THE LAST DECADE (I KNOW ATMS HAVE).
+ALSO, THE RATIO OF O II/O III AND S II / III ARE MENTIONED, BUT S II ISN’T SHOWN SO THE READER CAN’T MAKE THE COMPARISON.]

 4.2.3 IR Emission Lines

 Figure 5c displays select IR emission lines’ equivalent widths across the LOC as function of metallicity.
 IR emission line strengths generally increase with increasing metallicity.
-This is because when the electron temperature of the cloud is low (as in the case of high metallicity), the cooling is shifted from the UV and optical lines.
+This is because when the electron temperature of the cloud is low, as in the case of high metallicity, the cooling is shifted from the UV and optical lines.
 As the metallicity continues to increase, the IR lines are able to act as more efficient coolants.
-Specifically, the mid and far-IR lines dominate the gas cooling (Cormier et al. 2012).
+Specifically, the mid and far-IR lines dominate the gas cooling (Cormier et al. 2012) [I LOOKED AT THE THIS PAPER BUT DIDN’T SEE ANYTHING RELATING INCREASING METALLICITY TO FINE STRUCTURE LINES?].
 Consequently, [Ar III] λ7135 emission nearly quadrupled, [O II] λ7325 emission was over 1.5 times as strong, and [S III] λ9069 tripled with the higher metallicity simulation (Figure 5c, rows a, b, and c).